tinacms/tina.io/content/blog/gatsby-tina-101.md

 }
 ```

-We can toggle the "editing mode" through a simple button that displays right above the post.
+We can toggle the "edit mode" through a simple button that displays right above the post.
 That said, the toggle can be anything you want!
 Fancier options could look like using [React Portals](https://reactjs.org/docs/portals.html) to render buttons elsewhere in the DOM, or listening to click or keyboard events.

 With standard "props drilling", I passed down the editing state to my `Body` component: